AgentTorch/AgentTorch/docs/tutorials/configure-behavior/index.md

-# Guide to AI Agent Behavior Generation
+# Guide to Prompting LLM as ABM Agents

 Welcome to this comprehensive tutorial on AI agent behavior generation!
 This guide is designed for newcomers who want to learn how to create AI agents and